Log data storage v1

 Log storage requirements and costs

 For Dynatrace SaaS customers, log files are stored in the same AWS availability zone where your Dynatrace environment resides.
 You don’t have to worry about storage performance, availability, or free space.
 Disk storage costs are included in your Log Monitoring subscription.
 Costs are based on the average size of your cloud-based log storage, including the amount of streamed log data and the defined retention period.
-For details, see How to calculate monitoring consumption and Data retention periods.
+For details, see DDUs for Log Monitoring and Data retention periods.

 To store log files centrally on your Dynatrace Managed cluster, you must provide a common Network File System (NFS) mount point (path) that is identical throughout the cluster and available from all cluster nodes.
 With this approach, it's your responsibility to ensure appropriate levels of performance, availability, and free space on the mounted NFS volume.
 Costs are calculated based only on the amount of ingress log data (GB/day), not total storage size, so retention time doesn't influence storage costs.
 For deployments on AWS, we recommend that you use the Amazon Elastic File System for your log storage.